jeremenichelli/personal-site/about/index.md

 He later joined as a technical lead at **Jam3** creating animated web experiences for clients including **Facebook**, **Pixar**, **Doritos**, **Oreo** and many more.

-After that, he joined **Typeform** as a front end engineer and led the design system project of the company and initiatives around it.
+After that, he joined **Typeform** as a front end engineer and led the design system project of the company, and initiatives around it.

 _For more details, download my resume <a download rel="noopener noreferrer" target="_blank" href="https://drive.google.com/file/d/1Dal1FrgqJ-unPpRUYLBeETAACrMtsPOj/view?usp=sharing">here</a>._